 Early adopters of the Public Records Request Manager report a reduction in staff time spent for tracking, managing, and fulfillment of public information requests of over seventy-five percent.

-Define and implement a Sharepoint Records Retention Policy.
-Record types and descriptions can be created by the Records Manager using the built-in editor in the Retention DMR software.
+Record types and03 descriptions can be created by the Records Manager using the built-in editor in the Retention DMR software.
 With the Clark’s Encyclopedia of Records Retention option, Retention DMR allows the Records Manager to locate appropriate record types in the Encyclopedia, and select each of those record types for automatic inclusion in the Retention Control Schedule being created with a simple point-and-click action.

-Once an organization’s master control schedule is created, the Records Manager can select appropriate records titles from the master retention schedule to create sub-sets of records titles, or retention Sub-Schedules, for various departments with simple point-and-click operations, reflecting those records a department is responsible for.
-Since an organization’s master control schedule can easily run to many pages, the ability to create retention Sub-Schedules for each department consisting of only those records titles that are of interest to the department, makes each Sub-Schedule – typically half a dozen pages or less – much more usable.
+Once an organization’s master control schedule is created, the Records Manager can select appropriate records titles from the master schedule to create sub-sets of records titles, or Sub-Schedules, for various departments with simple point-and-click operations.
+Since an organization’s master control schedule can easily run to many pages, the ability to create Sub-Schedules for each department consisting of only those records titles that are of interest to the department, makes each Sub-Schedule – typically half a dozen pages or less – much more usable.

 Retention DMR can create a web page for the Control Schedule, as well as for each Department’s Sub-Schedule, allowing these to be quickly and easily published on an organization’s intranet, or associated with SharePoint, for convenient access throughout the organization.